rpashev/react-movie-app-mern/README.md

 ## General Information
-This app is the second version of an app I made for the software academy I attended.
+This app is the second version of an app I made for the [software academy](https://softuni.bg/) I attended.
 As a person that often watches movies it was an easy choice for me to make such an application.
-I wanted to confirm and build upon my React skills while working on a topic that greatly interests me.
+My goal was to confirm and build upon my React skills while working on a topic that greatly interests me.
+Building a [REST API](https://github.com/rpashev/rest-movie-apps) was also something I strived to do as I want to be able to create full-stack applications.

 ## Challenges